RaLiBEV: Radar and LiDAR BEV Fusion Learning for Anchor Box Free Object Detection Systems: Proposed Method

 The positive anchor point $a_k$ is then selected using Eq. (\ref{select_peak_anchor}), and the binary mask $\boldsymbol{\alpha}$ is also determined by Eq. (\ref{compute_alpha}).
 Lastly, same as aforementioned strategies, the final loss is still calculated using Eq. (\ref{loss_formulation}), which is a combination of Eq. (\ref{box_loss}) and Eq. (\ref{focal_loss}).

 To be noted that, although the processes of determining $\boldsymbol{\alpha}$ are different in DIPS, GAHPS and GAHIPS, the ways of computing final loss are same.
-However, because the foreground-background classification loss and box regression loss are independent of each other, such definition of final loss leads to a consistency gap between the two loss above.
+However, because the foreground-background classification loss and box regression loss are independent from each other, such definition of final loss leads to a consistency gap between the two loss above.
 To address this issue, the fourth design is proposed.

-The fourth design is \emph{Gaussian Area-based Consistent Heatmap and IoU cost Positive Sample (GACHIPS) assignment}, which is a divergence of the GAHIPS.
-GACHIPS follows the previous three steps as the GAHIPS, but modifies the final step of loss computation.
-All the previous designs conceal a fact that the positive sample position of foreground-background classification is designed to converge to the center of the ground-truth box.
-Meanwhile, the box regression positive sample position moves with the it when training iteration by iteration.
-Those strategies build a weak relation between the two loss part.
-However, the position of positive samples is not necessarily required to be at the center of the ground-truth bounding box.
-Therefore, the foreground-background classification loss should performs after the positive sample positions are set together with box regression loss.
-This means though the other steps are exact same as GAHIPS, the former foreground-background classification loss function which is shown in Eq. (\ref{focal_loss}), should be replaced by Eq. (\ref{focal_loss_modifed_in_GACHIPS}):
+\item The fourth design is \emph{Gaussian Area-based Consistent Heatmap and IoU cost Positive Sample (GACHIPS) assignment}, which is a divergence of the GAHIPS.
+GACHIPS follows the previous three steps as the GAHIPS, but modifies the final step of loss computation as indicated in Fig. \ref{label assignment strategy figure}(f).
+By doing it, the foreground-background classification loss and box regression loss are both controlled by $\bm{\alpha}$.
+Specifically, the former foreground-background classification loss function which is shown in Eq. (\ref{focal_loss}), should be replaced by:

 \end{itemize}